Radiance Fields from Photons: Related Work

+This approach, while effective under certain scenarios, is prone to alignment errors under challenging conditions (e.g., high noise, motion).
+These errors compound as any misalignment in pre-processing would introduce artifacts down the line.
+We propose a different approach of directly estimating this motion as part of the $3$D reconstruction process.
+This is similar in spirit to RawNeRF~\citeMain{rawnerf}, which found that NeRFs can act as general-purpose denoisers, far surpassing the denoising capabilities of a two-step approach.

+Further, conventional burst photography methods rely on optical flow to estimate and compensate for scene motion, which is compute-intensive, especially at high SPC framerates.
+For example, QBP~\citeMain{qbp}, a single-photon \textit{burst} photography technique, takes about $30$ minutes to merge a few thousand SPC frames into a \emph{single} denoised image.
+In contrast, our method can fully train on the entire scene with minimal artifacts in the same time QBP needs for a \emph{single} 3D reconstruction.

-\textbf{Neural Radiance Fields:} NeRFs~\citeMain{mildenhall2020nerf} enable view synthesis by learning the scene via inverse rendering.
+\textbf{Neural Radiance Fields:} NeRFs~\citeMain{mildenhall2020nerf} enable view synthesis by modeling the scene as a neural network, implicitly baking in lighting and albedo.
 The scene is represented implicitly and estimated by minimizing the photometric error between the observed data and a rendering of the learned scene.
-Many subsequent works have addressed the original shortcomings of this method, by improving its speed with spatial datastructures~\citeMain{yu2021plenoctrees,mueller2022instant}, its original reliance on external pose estimates~\citeMain{lin2021barf}, or even issues regarding aliasing~\citeMain{barron2021mipnerf}.
-All these works consider a pixel as the atom of the visual representation, whereas we propose using a finer unit of visual information, the photon.
+Many subsequent works have addressed the original shortcomings of this method, by improving its speed with spatial datastructures~\citeMain{yu2021plenoctrees,mueller2022instant}, its original reliance on external pose estimates~\citeMain{lin2021barf}, or even issues regarding aliasing~\citeMain{barron2021mipnerf, barron2023zipnerf}.
+All these works consider a pixel as the atom of the visual representation -- or more precisely, the ray or field-of-view corresponding to each pixel during its exposure time -- whereas we propose using a finer unit of visual information, the photon, and learn not the scene radiance, but the view-dependent photon detection probability.